productinfo/Gauges-SoundMeter/readme.md

 If you've used the installer to install ShinobiGauges, the project should just work.
 If you haven't, then once you've downloaded and unzipped ShinobiGauges, open up the project in Xcode, and drag ShinobiGauges.framework from the finder into Xcode's 'frameworks' group, and Xcode will sort out all the header and linker paths for you.

-If you’re using the trial version you’ll need to add your license key.
-To do so, open up AppDelegate.m, import <ShinobiGauges/ShinobiGauges.h>, and set the license key inside application:didFinishLaunchingWithOptions: as follows:
+If you’re using the trial version you’ll need to add your trial key.
+To do so, open up AppDelegate.m, import <ShinobiGauges/ShinobiGauges.h>, and set the trial key inside application:didFinishLaunchingWithOptions: as follows:

     #import <ShinobiGauges/ShinobiGauges.h>